codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 See :doc:`Controller filters <filters>` for more information on setting up filters.

 ..
 Warning:: If you set filters to routes in **app/Config/Routes.php**
-    (not in **app/Config/Filters.php**), it is recommended to disable auto-routing.
+    (not in **app/Config/Filters.php**), it is recommended to disable Auto Routing (Legacy).
-    When auto-routing is enabled, it may be possible that a controller can be accessed via a different URL than the configured route, in which case the filter you specified to the route will not be applied.
+    When :ref:`auto-routing-legacy` is enabled, it may be possible that a controller can be accessed via a different URL than the configured route, in which case the filter you specified to the route will not be applied.
     See :ref:`use-defined-routes-only` to disable auto-routing.